developer-friendly/blog/docs/posts/0010-cert-manager.md

 We can now fetch a TLS certificate for each of them using our newly created ClusterIssuer resource.
-The rest is the responsbility of the cert-manager to verify the ownership within the cluster through the DNS01 challenge and using the access we've provided to it.
+The rest is the responsbility of the cert-manager to verify the ownership within the cluster through the DNS01 challenge and using the access we've provided it.

 ```yaml title="tls-certificates/aws-subdomain.yml" hl_lines="10"
 -8<- "docs/codes/0010/tls-certificates/aws-subdomain.yml"